ekernf01/ggrn/README.md

 #### Backend 4: GEARS

 GEARS is not well described by GGRN; it works from a different mathematical formulation.
 Nevertheless, we include an interface to GEARS in the GGRN software.
-The `eligible_regulators` arg behaves as expected and other arguments can be passed via `kwargs`.
-A GPU is typically required to use GEARS, but we find it is possible to use on a CPU if you replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.
+The `eligible_regulators` arg behaves as expected and other GEARS arguments can be passed via `kwargs`.
+A GPU is typically required to use GEARS, but we find it is possible to use on a CPU with minor changes to GEARS source code: replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.

 #### Backend 5: GeneFormer